gammasoft71/xtd/docs/documentation/Guides/xtd.core/delegates_and_lambdas.md

 startup_(program::main);
 ```

-* The `using reverse = delegate<ustring(const ustring& s)>;` line creates a delegate type of a certain signature, in this case a method that takes a string parameter and then returns a string parameter.
+* The `using reverse = delegate<string(const string& s)>;` line creates a delegate type of a certain signature, in this case a method that takes a string parameter and then returns a string parameter.
-* The `static ustring reverse_string(const ustring& s)` method, which has the exact same signature as the defined delegate type, implements the delegate.
+* The `static string reverse_string(const string& s)` method, which has the exact same signature as the defined delegate type, implements the delegate.
 * The `reverse rev(reverse_string);` line shows that you can assign a method to a variable of the corresponding delegate type.
 * The `console::write_line(rev("a string"));` line demonstrates how to use a variable of a delegate type to invoke the delegate.